 We go to the pub.
 Lounge bar of course.
 About forty years later the same man comes up to me at a Manawatu Rugby reunion.
 He peers at me through rheumy eyes.
 “I remember you,” he shouts benevolently.
 “A women’s libber!
 After YOU,” he chortles, “We had to let the ladies in!”

-They go to Britain and France for 4 months.
+They go to Britain and France for four months.
 A few months earlier they play against Australia and I go to Auckland to watch the game.
 I have a week off work because I’ve had a miscarriage.
 At the aftermatch function I talk to some of the other wives and girlfriends and I say, if they get selected, we should go.
-As a teacher I have 8 weeks summer holiday and we’re paid in advance.
+As a teacher I have eight weeks’ summer holiday and we’re paid in advance.
 I won’t hang round the All Blacks.
 I’ve a brother living in the UK, and we’d got friendly with Barry John and Gerald Davies when they were playing for the Lions in NZ.
 And Cliff Morgan, the gorgeous Cliff Morgan, over here commentating the games on television for the BBC (“Bob Burgess played a fine first international”) has given me an open invitation to stay with them in London.

 Eight of us go.
 Not everybody is happy about it.
 Some of the older players glower.
 Some of the wives, especially those suffering from Stockholm Syndrome, openly disapprove.
 The night before the team leaves, the Rugby Union pays for us to have a night with our husbands in a hotel in Wellington.
 It’s a first.
 One of the senior players’ wives, one who isn’t coming, one whose husband is almost feral in his disapproval of those of us who are, says to me, “Well at least I know I can trust him.”